 These dark, fudgy brownies are lightened up using wholesome ingredients.
 Add a thick swirl of pumpkin and you have one delicious, lighter treat!

-The richest brownies I’ve ever tasted.
-The EASIEST brownies I’ve ever made.
+The richest brownies I’ve ever tasted, the easiest brownies I’ve ever made.
 Brownies that taste like fudge.

 Many of you have told me that you’ve made the original version and loved ’em.
 I don’t blame you!
 Skinny Peanut Butter Swirl Brownies are what dreams are made of.
 And I don’t ever want to wake up.
 Just like the original version, today’s skinny brownies are made with no oil and no butter.
 Zip.
 Zero.
 Zilch.

 Oh, and no beans either.
 I cannot get on board with beans in my brownies.

-The brownies are a cinch to bake up, too.
-The ingredients are mixed together in a blender (yes, a blender) and poured into a baking pan.
-Swirl the pumpkin bliss around and pop in the oven.
+And did I mention?
+They are a breeze to make!
+The ingredients are mixed together in a blender (yes, a blender!) and poured into a baking pan.
+Swirl the pumpkin cheesecake bliss around and pop in the oven.
 Easy peasy.
 The hardest part is waiting for the brownies to cool.
 If you cut into them too early, the brownies will crumble and fall apart.
 You can always I rush the process and cool them in the refrigerator.

 These brownies are like pumpkin pie, cheesecake, and brownies all getting together for a date with my skinny jeans.
+Thank heavens.

 Skinny Pumpkin Cheesecake Brownies

-- 1/4 tsp salt
+- 1/4 teaspoon salt

-- 1 tsp baking powder
+- 1 teaspoon baking powder

 - 1/2 cup unsweetened cocoa powder